"Detroit City" and Other Hits by Bobby Bare: Release, reception and singles

 "Detroit City" and Other Hits by Bobby Bare was released in August 1963 on the RCA Victor label.
 With its release, it became the first full-length album in Bare's career.
 It was originally distributed as a vinyl LP, containing six songs on either side of the record.
 Decades later, it was re-released to digital markets via Sony Music Entertainment.
 In its original release, the LP spent six weeks on the American Billboard Top Country Albums chart, peaking at number nine in January 1964.
 It became one six albums in his career to reach the country albums top ten.
 It also reached number 119 on the Billboard 200 albums chart, becoming only one of two LP's to reach that list in his career.

 The album has since drawn critical attention.
 In September 1963, it was reviewed by Billboard magazine.
 The magazine highlighted several album tracks and found that his recent single ("Detroit City") brought notable attention to the project.
 Decades later, it was reviewed by AllMusic, which gave it a 4.5 star rating: "Though there are some weak tracks on the disc, this is one of the strongest and most exciting collections of Bare's music, showcasing the songwriter in his earliest stages.
 He might not have perfected his sound, but it is thrilling to hear him sort it out."

 Although several earlier Fraternity singles were included on the album, Bare's RCA releases were the only singles technically spawned from the project.
 Its first was "Shame on Me", which was issued in May 1962.
 It was Bare's first to reach the Billboard Hot Country Songs chart, peaking at number 18 in 1962.
 It also reached number 23 on the Billboard Hot 100 that year.
 It was followed in October 1962 by the single "I Don't Believe I'll Fall in Love Today", which reached number 18 on Billboards Bubbling Under Hot 100 chart.
-"I'd Fight the World" was then released by RCA Victo in February 1963.
+"I'd Fight the World" was then released by RCA Victor in February 1963.
 The last RCA single included was "Detroit City", which was issued in May 1963.
 The song became Bare's highest-charting single to date and gave him greater commercial success.
 "Detroit City" reached number six on the Billboard country chart and number 16 on the Hot 100.